 According to HLC, “Tested experience may substitute for an unearned credential or portions thereof.”
 Criterion B.2, Teaching and Learning: Quality, Resources, and Support state that “when faculty members are employed based on equivalent experience, the institution defines a minimum threshold of experience and an evaluation process that is used in the appointment process.”
 Consistent with HLC policy, “experience should be tested experience in that it includes a breadth and depth of experience outside of the classroom in real-world situations relevant to the discipline in which the faculty member would be teaching.”

 Determining Faculty Credentials or Equivalent Tested Experience

-Once a faculty search process is initiated, the Department Chair develops a position description in consultation with the appropriate Dean.
-Throughout the search process, the CCS Faculty Credential Table should be used to evaluate candidates according to HLC’s Determining Qualified Faculty requirements.
-The Faculty Credential Table should also be used to assess qualifications for adjunct instructors as well as dual enrollment faculty.
+Once a search has been authorized for a full-time faculty position, the Department Chair develops a job description in consultation with the appropriate Dean.
+Throughout the search process, the CCS Faculty Credential Table should be used to evaluate candidates to determine qualified faculty requirements.
+The Faculty Credential Table should also be used to assess qualifications for adjunct instructors as well as continuing education faculty.
 If a candidate does not meet the minimum required credentials as outlined in the table, the rubric for Equivalent Tested Experience should be used to determine whether or not the candidate is qualified in lieu of having the appropriate credential.

 |BFA UNDERGRADUATE DEGREE||100-400||MFA WITH SPECIALTY RELATIVE TO COURSE CONTENT BEING TAUGHT OR OTHER MASTER’S DEGREE WITH AT LEAST 18 GRADUATE CREDIT HOURS RELATIVE TO COURSE CONTENT BEING TAUGHT|